 First and foremost is to help me achieve a higher level of quality as a writer.
 I am now two-thirds of the way through the first draft of my novel and I want to be well-rehearsed when it comes time to start its refining process.
 I’ve had plenty of practice at coming up with new ideas and hashing out a rough first draft, but I’m still lacking skills in the revision process and I don’t want to wait until the last second to begin developing those.

-The second reason is because it just feels wrong to away from my short stories that show high potential.
+The second reason is because it just feels wrong to step away from my short stories that show high potential.
 I can almost hear them begging me to take them up to the next level, but I’ve always been divided between that and a desire to keep seeding new ideas.
 At long last I think I’ve figured out a way that I can continue to cultivate my ideas to see which ones show the most promise, and then start polishing those promising ones until they reach their full potential.
 To be clear, not every one of my short stories will be getting this refinement process, only the ones that I feel are my absolute best work.

 And lastly I get so sick of looking back at my old work and seeing all manner of typos and awkward phrases.
 I mean I churn these stories out on a pretty tight deadline, so I understand how all those errors get in there, but I don’t want to leave you all thinking that that is the best work I am capable of!
 I know I can do better and I intend to show it.